proycon/clam/docs/source/serviceconfiguration.rst

 (non-CLAM) webservices, hosted elsewhere.
 Several simple viewers for some formats are provided already; these are defined in ``viewers.py`` and derived off :class:`AbstractViewer`.

 Viewers can be included in output templates.
 Include them directly after any metafield actors.
+The first viewer you define will be the default viewer for that particular output template, unless you set ``allowdefault=False`` on the viewer.

 The below example illustrates the use of the viewer ``SimpleTableViewer``, capable of showing CSV files: